zoekirsh/programming-univbasics-nds-nested-hashes-lab-sfo01-seng-ft-111620/README.md

 It's good to keep those coordinates in mind as we start trying to retrieve values in this next section!

-## Read Scalar Data From a Nested Array
+## Read Scalar Data From a Nested Hash

 One of the defining features of AoHs is that we use coordinates to target unique elements as if they were in a grid where one part of the coordinate is a